Create a Chart in a PowerPoint Presentation in C#

 Microsoft.Office.Interop.Excel.Workbook dataWorkbook = (Microsoft.Office.Interop.Excel.Workbook)chartData.Workbook;

-//Accessing the data worksheet for chart
+// Access the data worksheet for the chart.

 Microsoft.Office.Interop.Excel.Worksheet dataSheet = dataWorkbook.Worksheets[1];